IrinaBalanel/creative-collective/README.md

 ## Usability Improvements

-Based on feedback and usability testing:
+Based on feedback and usability testing I made the following improvements:

 ### Landing Page